-I prefer to use flax eggs in my baking as the texture is the closest to eggs.
+If you want to make it vegan, I prefer to use flax eggs in my baking as the texture is the closest to eggs.
 You can use chia eggs, but it does make the cookies have a different texture.
 I find that it is very important to let the flax egg rest in the refrigerator for at least 10 minutes to get the gelatinous consistency.

 Cream together the sugar and the butter until it’s smooth.
 After, mix in the flax egg, vanilla and the maple syrup.
 Make sure that it is completely smooth before adding the dry ingredients.

 After the dry ingredients are mixed in, stir in the rolled oats and the raisins.
 If you don’t like raisins, you can omit them from the recipe.
 Drop the batter in two tablespoon balls onto the baking sheet and then bake.
 After they are done baking, I topped them with salt and cinnamon.